Skip to main content

 Academic

 A sophisticated analysis of hormonal protocol efficacy necessitates a departure from broad principles and an entry into the molecular mechanisms that govern therapeutic response.
-The pharmacogenomic variability in is a direct consequence of inherited polymorphisms in genes encoding the proteins that transport, bind, and metabolize steroid hormones.
+The pharmacogenomic variability in hormone therapy is a direct consequence of inherited polymorphisms in genes encoding the proteins that transport, bind, and metabolize steroid hormones.

 These genetic differences create distinct end-organ sensitivities and metabolic phenotypes, which can either amplify or attenuate the effects of a given clinical intervention.
 An academic exploration of this topic centers on the quantitative impact of these polymorphisms on the dose-response relationship in hormone replacement.